Aaditey-Nair/my-scripts/README.md

 greet.sh
 </br>
 A fun little script which greets you and gives the current user, directory, time, public and private ip address and weather in your city.
-Change the location variable to your city of choice
+The default greeting will contain you current user name.

 todo.py
 </br>